eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 - `SLAB_HWCACHE_ALIGN`—instructs the slab layer to align each object within a slab to a cache line.
 - `SLAB_POISON`—causes the slab layer to fill the slab with a known value.
 This is called poisoning, and can be useful to catch access to uninitialized memory.
 - `SLAB_RED_ZONE`—causes the slab layer to insert red zones around the cache to detect buffer overflows.
-- `SLAB_PANIC`—causes the kernel to panic if the slab allocation fails.
+- `SLAB_PANIC`—causes the kernel to panic if slab allocation fails.
 - `SLAB_CACHE_DMA`—instructs slab layer to allocate each slab in DMA-able memory.

 {% cite lkd -l 249-50 %}